-My daughter Emily and her partner Trav are building a Tiny House for themselves from the ground up in Nehalem, Oregon.
+My daughter Emily and her partner Trav are building a Tiny House from the ground up.
 My contribution is a pocket door for the bathroom.
 For this project I selected some rough sawn, old-growth, clear vertical grain (CVG) Douglas fir that I had been hoarding for 30 years for the door frame and panels.
 [Click on any image to enlarge, All photos Max Vollmer]

 The first step was to size and plane the lumber according to my plan and cut list for a six-panel door with a stained glass mosaic visible from one side only.
 Then I cut the mortises and tenons for the door frame and dry-fit the pieces.
 It is absolutely critical for a door that the frame be dead-square, with 90 degree angles at all joints.

 The next step was to cut the rabbets all around the inside of the frame members to accept the 3/4 inch thick panels.
 As with any frame and panel construction, allowance has to be made for the expansion-contraction of solid wood panels that occurs with changes in ambient humidity.

 With the door frame members sized, the mortises and tenons cut, and the panels sized, I now had a door “kit” ready for embellishment, sanding, and assembly.